Do you think 1980s pop star Bonnie Tyler ever thought about the impact her “Holding Out for a Hero” might have on personal reinvention?

 - There’s suddenly a lot of scrambling.

-- And you try like hell to readjust your confidence and get back in the game.
+- And you try like hell to rediscover your confidence and get back in the game.

 So, you – yes, that’s all of you – need to embrace your writing abilities and realize that you’ve got a skill set that will always be needed.